 NABARD stands for National Bank for Agriculture and Rural Development.
 This bank was established in 1982 to foster rural prosperity.
 NABARD has been authorised to provide credit and other financial facilities to promote and develop agriculture, cottage industries, small-scale industries, village industries, handicrafts, and more.

-In general, NABARD handles the funding of any agricultural activities with respect to rural development in India, as the institution's primary goal is the nationwide growth of India's rural community.
-There are three sectors NABARD works around: development, supervision, and finance.
+The role of NABARD includes the funding of any agricultural activities with respect to rural development in India, as the institution's primary goal is the nationwide growth of India's rural community.
+There are three sectors around which schemes of NABARD work: development, supervision, and finance.

 The main objectives of NABARD scheme for providing long-term loans are:

-When it comes to aiding rural communities financially, NABARD plays a few distinct roles.
+When it comes to NABARD functions, it plays a few distinct roles.
 They are as follows:

 The following are some of the features of the NABARD loan scheme.

-Here’s the list of rates of interest charged by NABARD on refinancing to banks and other NBFCs under different schemes as of 2022:
+Here’s the list of rates of interest charged by NABARD on refinancing to banks and other NBFCs under different schemes:

 4.50% onwards: